Daily High to Daily Low: Is It Safe to Buy IonQ Inc. (IONQ)?

-IonQ Inc. (NYSE:IONQ) went down by -4.12% from its latest closing price compared to the recent 1-year high of $35.90.
-The company’s stock price has collected 8.65% of gains in the last five trading sessions.
+IonQ Inc. (NYSE:IONQ) went down by -5.71% from its latest closing price compared to the recent 1-year high of $35.90.
+The company’s stock price has collected -16.34% of loss in the last five trading sessions.

 Is It Worth Investing in IonQ Inc. (NYSE :IONQ) Right Now?